 - Direct user feedback follows each new product launch, often infrequently, say every three to six months.

-The presentation, High Fidelity Agile, explains a UX centric approach to agile product development in more detail, and you are welcome to use it in your own work.
+The presentation, High Fidelity Agile, explains how to take a UX centric approach to agile product development in more detail, and you are welcome to use it in your own work.